IRNAS/bio-labware-review/010_general_preparation.md

 ####5.
 Requirements and plans
 The favoured specifications of a lab grade weighing scale is simple use, a precision of 0.001g, on a range from 0.001 - 500g.
 Possible improvements are measurement recording (wifi/cable/...), and the possibility of inverse measurement with appropriate adapters for tensile testing.

+####6.
+Working around/without the device
+Weighing scales are in principle the most basic devices, that are hard to work without, however, always a compromise between accuracy and price can be made.
 ---